erisonliang/aki32-utilities/1 Console/100 General/A - ChainableExtensions/_ - Base/★ ReadMe.txt

  - Num: 100 * α + β

    - α: Depends on input and output
-     = 0 (both is FileSystemInfo)
+     = 0 (both are FileSystemInfo)
      = 1 (either)
      = 2 (neither)

    - β: Incremental num

- - Suffix:

-   - M = Using Machine Learning

-For example, "Save Csv"
+For example, "B102 ReadObjectFromLocal"

- - input is double[][] → classified to "F - Data" → "F---"
+ - input is FileSystem → classified to "B - FileSystem" → "B---"

- - output is FileSystemInfo and input is not. → "F1--"
+ - output is FileSystemInfo and input is not. → "B1--"

- - F101 is available → "F101"
+ - B101 is taken, and B102 is available → "B102"